DanutGavrus/10-C-Applications/1. Fundamental Algorithms and Data Structures/7. Hash Tables/README.md

 WHEN RUN, a small demo appears and then a table is created.
 A hashtable with the size of 10.007 is created for each test.
 For 5 different filling factors the "search" operation is evaluated.

 ## Generated Graphs
+YOU SHOULD RUN the .exe file in order to see the demo.<br/>
 No graphs were generated for this project.

 ## Getting Started